realyarilabs/openapi-schema/CONTRIBUTING.md

    reviewer to merge it for you.
 If you do have merging permissions on the repository, you must rebase and squash your Pull Request into a single commit.

+## Other Pull Request Concerns

+1. When doing changes that affects the public interface of the library, you must also add the new generated documentation to the Pull Request.
+   The following command can be used to retrieve the generated documentation of a Pull Request:
+   `CIRCLE_TOKEN=<your-circleci-token> scripts/new-docs <circleci-build-number>`